CIRES-Geomagnetism/wmm/README.md

-## Create the environment for developing WMMHR Python module
+## Create the environment for developing WMM Python module

 This is a Python implementation of the latest World Magnetic Model(WMM) by the Cooperative Institute For Research in Environmental Sciences (CIRES), University of Colorado.
 The software computes all the geomagnetic field components from the WMM model for a specific date and location.
 For more information about the WMM model, please visit [WMM](https://www.ncei.noaa.gov/products/world-magnetic-model)